Intro to Uta Hagen

 Why use the Uta Hagen technique?

-Uta Hagen is a favorite among actors (and wannabe actors) for lots of reasons: –
+Uta Hagen’s technique is a favourite among actors (and wannabe actors) for a number of reasons: –

 - It is a step by step, practical approach that is easily understood with exercises being tackled in bite sized chunks that build on each other.